papinet/papiNet-API/1.3.0/shipment-status.md

 #### Step 6 of Scenario C - The Shipment has Arrived

 The step 6 of the scenario C will simulate the situation in which the company **Pulp**, being a _Supplier_, reports that the shipment has arrived at the time estimated after the traffic jam was reported.
-Then, the company **Corp**, being both an _End User_ and an _Order Issuer__, sends another similar API request to the company **Pulp** in order to get the details of the first _shipment_ `d4fd1f2c-642f-4df8-a7b3-139cf9d63d17`:
+Then, the company **Corp**, being an _Order Issuer__, sends another similar API request to the company **Pulp** in order to get the details of the first _shipment_ `d4fd1f2c-642f-4df8-a7b3-139cf9d63d17`:

 ```text
 $ curl --request GET \